 Start the adventure by making your way through stunning canyons and a lowland tropical rainforest.
 The lush canopy provides a home for some of the beloved creatures we’ll be working with directly.
 Naturalist guides give an intriguing introduction to Costa Rica’s ecological wonders as you raft Class III rapids.
 Keep your eyes peeled for monkeys, tropical birds and the Blue Morpho butterfly.

-With the majestic Arenal Volcano as your backdrop, dive into the world of equine medicine, a very specialized part of veterinary study.
+With the majestic Costa Rican landscape as your backdrop, dive into the world of equine medicine, a very specialized part of veterinary study.
 Learn about preventative care, nutrition, routine vaccinations and more as you work directly with the horses.
 Perform examinations of hooves, gums and teeth, and get a glimpse of what the care of horses is like before taking a break from your studies to go on a short horseback ride.
 Focus on animal behavior as you learn a bit about how horses communicate.
-Wrap up the equine section of the program with a canyoneering expedition and a rappel down a waterfall.
+Get out and absorb the natural beauty of this biodiverse environment through high-energy Costa Rican adventures.

 Travel to a wildlife sanctuary and refuge near Manuel Antonio National Park, one of Central America’s most beautiful parks on Costa Rica’s Pacific coast.
 Learn about different species of monkey, bats, reptiles and birds as you shadow the on-site vet.
 Your responsibilities at the rescue center include conducting ethograms to monitor animal behavior, creating enrichments, assisting with physical examinations and practicing necropsies.
 Through lectures, hands-on experience and group discussions, expand your familiarity with ethical issues in veterinary medicine and non-human primate medicine.
 Wrap up with a day of exploring the lush rainforests and pristine beaches of the park, followed by a morning of surfing.